-Like the Egyptians, the ancient Greeks and Romans associated this time of the year with hot sultry weather, known as “The Dog Days of Summer”, that runs from July 3 to August 11, but incorrectly surmised that during the “dog days” the Earth became hotter due to the combined heat and luminosity of Sirius and the Sun.
+Like the Egyptians, the ancient Greeks and Romans associated this time of the year with hot sultry weather, known as “The Dog Days of Summer”, which runs from July 3 to August 11.
+However, they incorrectly surmised that during the “dog days” the Earth became hotter due to the combined heat and luminosity of Sirius and the Sun.
 Observers believed these lethargic, hot days blighted by disease were the result of emanations caused by malignant influences, with those afflicted said to be “star-struck” or suffering from astroboletosor.
 As Homer noted in his classic the Iliad:

 “Sirius rises late in the dark, liquid sky

 Orion’s Dog they call it, brightest

 Of all, but an evil portent, bringing heat